islavisual/dataList/README.md

 __ajaxErrorMessage__: Error message if the read/recovery of data fail.
 By default is 'Request failed'.

 __allowNewValues__: This parameter allow to user insert new values when the data is not in the list.
 By default is 'false'.

+__clearOnFocus__: This parameter set the value to empty when the focus event is invoked.
+When the blur event is invoked, if the value continues empty, the default value is restored.

 __dataRanking__: This parameter show the value of 'data-rank' property setted into every option of 'select tag'.
 By default is 'false'.